TQLApp/TQL/Launcher.Plugins.Azure.ResourcesConverter/README.md

 ## Instructions

-- Open the Azure Portal and the Inspection tab of Chrome.
+- Open the Azure Portal and Chrome DevTools and go to the Sources tab.
-- Open the Elements tab and find a DIV called FxSymbolContainer.
-Copy the element (highlight it and press Ctrl+C) and copy the contents into the FxImages.html file.
-  Note however that these images are loaded on the fly.
-It's best to open the All Resources panel and scroll to some of the pages there to seed the cache.
-- Open the Sources tab and do a global search for "open ai" (different options work, but at the time of writing, this open returned just one JSON file).
+- Do a global search for `open ai` (different options work, but at the time of writing, this open returned just one JSON file).
 The JSON file should have a format with at the top level an object with a "manifests" property, and nested two levels down a property called "assetTypes".
 Copy the contents of this file into the Resources.json file.
+- Do a global search for `requireconfig\"` (including the backslash and quote).
+  This should give you at least two files where the search matched an property name `"requireConfig"` or `"fxRequireConfig"`.
+Copy the full contents of these files into the RequireConfig.js file.
+The algorithm is smart enough to pick up the interesting parts from the copied JavaScript.
 - Run the app.